 We’ll continue to keep an eye out for updates.

 Travel Restrictions in Response to the Omicron Variant

-So far, several travel restrictions have been imposed in response to the Omicron variant.
+Several travel restrictions were imposed in response to the Omicron variant.
 The U.S. initially closed its borders to select southern African countries, according to Al Jazeera.

 Update: On December 28th, 2021, the White House issued a proclamation revoking the previous proclamation that created the travel bans to those select southern African countries.
 The previous travel bans applied to the Republic of Botswana, the Kingdom of Eswatini, the Kingdom of Lesotho, the Republic of Malawi, the Republic of Mozambique, the Republic of Namibia, the Republic of South Africa, and the Republic of Zimbabwe.
-The travel bans applicable to these countries will lift on December 31st, 2021 at 12:01AM ET.
+The travel bans applicable to these countries were lifted on December 31st, 2021 at 12:01AM ET.